 Gay Project

-Welcome to Gay Project’s Cork Queer College, proudly supported by Cork Education & Training Board (REACH Fund 2025) and Cork City Council Creative Communities Fund.
-Book your place today!
+Welcome to Cork Queer College, proudly supported by Cork Education & Training Board (REACH Fund 2025), with additional funding from HSE South West – Community Work Department and Cork City Council Creative Communities Fund.
+We offer a unique suite of community education courses tailored to empower, inspire, and connect members of the LGBTI+ community in Cork.

-Running from September – November 2025, Cork Queer College offers a unique selection of education courses tailored to empower, inspire, and connect members of the LGBTI+ community in Cork.
-Whether you’re looking to build practical skills, develop leadership abilities, or explore your creative side, Cork Queer College has something for you.
+Whether you’re looking to build practical skills, develop leadership abilities, or explore your creative side, Cork Queer College has something for you, all in a safe, affirming, and inclusive space.

 We are now accepting applicants for Cork Queer College.